 Charles Avison Building, 33 New Bridge Street West, Newcastle upon Tyne, NE1 8AX

 Contact: Andrew Scrogham, Service Delivery Specialist Heritage

 Tel: +44(0)191 277 4100

 The Bewick Collection is based on the Pease Bequest, the large collection amassed by John William Pease (1836-1901) of Bewick's works in all editions, with associated materials, all bequeathed to the City on his death and first housed in the Public Reference Library.
 A complete Catalogue was produced in 1904 by Basil Anderton, Public Librarian, and his assistant, W. H. Gibson.
 It covers 331 items, of which 170 are books.
 The associated materials include Bewick's box of tools, which had been given to Joseph Crawhall by Isabella Bewick in 1882 for acting as her executor.
-The Bewick Collection is too large to be all on display, so if a visitor wants to see something, Fiona Hill, Service Specialist (Heritage) is the person to contact at the library.
+The Bewick Collection is too large to be all on display, so if a visitor wants to see something, Sarah Mulligan (email@example.com) or Andrew Scrogham (firstname.lastname@example.org) should be contacted in advance.
 Considerable additions, including books and woodblocks, have been made to the collection since 1901.

 Catalogue: The Catalogue of the Bewick Collection (Pease Bequest) 1904 by Basil Anderton can be viewed at the library, accessions made to the collection after that date are recorded in a manuscript ledger held at the library.

 Access: See website www.newcastle.gov.uk/libraries for opening hours.
 Viewing of the complete Pease collection will be by appointment only, requests to be made by written application to the Service Specialist (Heritage).
 Certain items, such as the books, may be viewed at any time in the Local Studies Centre.